 Cattapan, Alana and Sara Cohen.
 “The Devil We Know: The Implications of Bill C-38 for Assisted Human Reproduction in Canada.”
 Commentary.
 Journal of Obstetrics and Gynaecology Canada 35.7 (July 2013): 654-656.

 Cattapan, Alana. “(Re)Writing ‘Feminism in Canada’: Wikipedia in the Feminist Classroom.”
 Feminist Teacher 22.2 (2012): 125-136.

-JOURNAL SPECIAL ISSUES
+EDITED COLLECTIONS AND JOURNAL SPECIAL ISSUES

 Cattapan, Alana, Andrea Doucet, Robyn Lee, and Lindsey McKay.
 Studies in Social Justice.
 (Guest editors of a special issue on “Consuming Intimacies: Bodies, Labour, Care, and Social Justice”) 10.2 (2016).